Quick and Easy Ceviche Recipe

 What is ceviche?

 It’s a Peruvian dish (Peruvian ceviche) usually served as an appetizer.
-It’s made with raw fresh shrimp and fish, that’s marinated in fresh citrus juices.
-The acidic citrus cures the shrimp and fish causing them to become firm and opaque while absorbing flavor.
+It’s made with raw fresh shrimp and fish that’s marinated in fresh citrus juices.

 How to Make Ceviche Recipe